 The Compass platform resulting from the project is now available to use online for free, and allows users to choose a professional profile and build a learning path for digital skills relevant to that profile.
-The development and content of the platform are based on the DigComp framework, focusing on the following nine specific digital competences across all 5 DigComp areas, which were selected for the pilot project, listed in T.18.
+The development and content of the platform are based on

 After the user registers, the platform prompts the user to take a self-assessment test to verify their level of digital competence, to gain awareness of their initial skills and the areas that require further study.
 The test can only be taken prior to training.

 After the first test (or without it), the user can select a profession (career path) within their desired field of work.
 Initially, four occupational areas with two professions each are available, making eight professions in total.
 A general description of the profession is presented to the user, together with the set of digital skills and other transversal competences most suited to that profession.